PGY2: Internal Medicine (UC Medical Center)

 In addition to baseline opportunities, the resident will choose between an Advanced Didactic Education Pathway (ADEP) and an Advanced Experiential Education Pathway (AEEP).
 The ADEP provides additional training for residents interested in developing their skills in graduate-level classroom education and is appropriate for individuals interested in pursuing a future career with mixed clinical and didactic components.
 The AEEP provides the resident with increased opportunities for precepting, professional pharmacy meeting presentations, and interdisciplinary education.
 Residents completing the AEEP will have the skills necessary to provide the extensive array of educational activities expected of a clinical pharmacy specialist.

 Both PGY1 and PGY2 residents will have the opportunity to participate in the Pharmacy Teaching Certificate Program.
-This program is sponsored by the University of Cincinnati James L. Winkle College of Pharmacy and offered annually to all residents in the Greater Cincinnati area.
+This program is sponsored by the University of Cincinnati James L. Winkle College of Pharmacy and is offered annually to all residents in the Greater Cincinnati area.

 Residency Application Process